Click here to go to our main page on microwave receivers

 Here's a clickable index to our super material on superhet!

 The word "heterodyne" was coined by Reginald Aubrey Fessenden, also in our Hall of Fame.
 Heterodyning is the same as mixing, we offer a little history on the topic here.
 Although Fessenden was able to receive signals by mixing them, there is no evidence that he used a detector to sort out the baseband; therefore Fessenden only managed to put together just one of the five pieces of Armstrong's superhet receiver (RF amp, mixer, local oscillator, detector and audio amp).
-See "Man of Fidelity: Edwin Howard Armstrong" by Lawrence Lessing to corrobrate that fact.
+Order "Man of Fidelity: Edwin Howard Armstrong" by Lawrence Lessing on our book page to corroborate that fact.

 Prior to the superhet receiver, radio listeners had to constantly play with a set of knobs on a radio to keep locked on to radio programs of the day.
 Prior attempts at amplifying radio signals included the regenerative and super-regenerative receivers (both invented by Armstrong, but stolen by greedy RCA), which at least offered some gain to boost far-away signals, but were prone to drift.
 The superhet solved this problem for all time by using frequency conversion that was controlled by a local oscillator.
 By tuning the LO frequency, the RF frequency that you received was thereby tuned.
 It turns out it is much easier to control the LO frequency and filter out unwanted channels at IF, rather than try to filter out unwanted channels at the RF input.
 This characteristic is known as receiver selectivity.